desiEunice/desiEunice/README.md

 - 👋 Hi, I’m Eunice Ofori-Addo. @desiEunice
 - 👀 I’m interested in Fintech and ML/AI applications in Quantitative finance.
 - 🌱 I'm currently pursuing master's degree in Financial Engineering at HEC  Montreal.
-- 💞️ I’m looking to collaborate on financial portfolio optimization with a quantum annealer.
+- 💞️ I’m looking to collaborate on financial portfolio optimization with DWave's quantum computers.
 - 📫 How to reach me: euniceoforiaddo@gmail.com or eoforiaddo@ewu.edu

 <!---